Table of Contents

 Your doctor or physical therapist may provide a list of ankle exercises for you to do.
 This will help strengthen your muscles.
 He or she will tell you when to start the exercises and how long to do them.
 Depending on the severity of the sprain, you may need to do them for several weeks.
 It’s important you do the exercises for the amount of time your doctor says.
 This will help prevent future sprains.

 - What grade of ankle sprain do I have?

-- Will I need to wear a cast, boot, or brace?
+- Do I need to wear a cast, boot, or brace?
 If so, for how long?

-- When can I return to my regular activities?
+- How long until I can return to my regular activities?

-- Besides doing special exercises, how can I prevent re-spraining my ankle?
+- What can I do to prevent re-spraining my ankle?

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.